 \subsubsection{MINT}

 ~\cite{walkinshaw2016inferring} is a tool for learning extended DFAs.
 These contain guards on values in addition to symbols.
-In MINT, these guards are inferred using a classifier from standard machine learning tools which aim to predict the next event from features of the current event.
+In MINT, these guards are inferred using a classifier from standard machine learning tools, which aims to predict the next event based on features of the current event.
 When triggering a transition, the guard is used together with the symbol to determine the next state.
-FlexFringe also contains such functionality, but instead of using a classifier, it uses a decision-tree like construction to determine guards.
+FlexFringe also contains such functionality, but instead of a classifier, it uses a decision-tree-like construction to determine guards.
 Moreover, FlexFringe uses the RTI procedure for this construction, which requires consistency for the entire future instead of only the next event.
-Finally, in MINT the learning of these guards is performed as preprocessing.
+Finally, in MINT, the learning of these guards is performed as preprocessing.
 In FlexFringe, it is computed on the fly for every blue state (merge candidate).
-MINT contains several algorithms including GK-Tails~\cite{lorenzoli2008automatic}, which uses the Daikon invariant inference system~\cite{ernst2007daikon} to learn guards.
+MINT contains several algorithms, including GK-Tails~\cite{lorenzoli2008automatic}, which uses the Daikon invariant inference system~\cite{ernst2007daikon} to learn guards.